gi-no/blog_mean_stack/article2.md

 #### Edit server-side controller to show messages
-Now, API functions to output message(index(), show()) just returns ObjectID of User instead of User object itself.
-Use populate() function to expand User object. populate('user') expand all fields of User object.
-Specify populate('user','name') to just expand needed field('name').
+Now, API functions to output a message(index() and show()) just returns the ObjectID of User instead of the User object itself.
+Use the populate() function to expand User object. populate('user') expand all fields of the User object.
+Specify populate('user','name') to just expand a needed field('name').

 server/api/thing/thing.controller.js: